+- policy engagement,

+- engagement with standard setters,

+- engagement with industry groups,

-Other resources negotiation with and monitoring of the stewardship actions of intermediaries in the investment chain, e.g. asset owners engaging external managers, limited partners engaging general partners, engagement with other stakeholders, e.g. NGOs, workers, communities, and other rights-holders, and contributions to public goods (e.g. publicly available research) or to public discourse (e.g. through the media) that supports stewardship goals.
+- negotiation with and monitoring of the stewardship actions of intermediaries in the investment chain, e.g. asset owners engaging external managers, limited partners

+engaging general partners,

+- engagement with other stakeholders, e.g. NGOs, workers, communities, and other rights-holders, and

+contributions to public goods (e.g. publicly available research) or to public discourse (e.g. through the media) that supports stewardship goals.
 Many of these tools can be used collaboratively by investors.
 See Active Ownership 2.0: the evolution stewardship urgently needs for further insights into PRI's framework for more effective stewardship.
-See also A Legal Framework for Impact.
+Other resources See also A Legal Framework for Impact.
 Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

-Dependent on [00 8], [00 9]

-Gateway to N/A

-Assessment

-Assessment criteria 100 points for this indicator.
-Further details: The number of asset classes applicable will not affect the points available for this indicator, as each asset class will receive a separate score.
+Logic Dependent on [OO 8], [OO 9] Gateway to N/A Assessment Assessment criteria 100 points for this indicator.
+100 points for A. 33 points for B. Further details: The final score will be based on the average points of all applicable asset classes.
 Multiplier High